osule/e2e-ci-tests/README.md

 - test-job

-    Tests are run in container spawn from the built image for the widgets.
+    Tests for the widget in focus are run in container spawn from the built image for the widgets.

 # Running locally